fides-dev/Fides.jl/docs/src/tutorial.md

 nothing # hide
 ```

-In particular, `x` may be either a `Vector` or a `ComponentVector` from [ComponentArrays.jl](https://github.com/SciML/ComponentArrays.jl).
-Fides also requires the gradient, and optionally Hessian function.
+Where `x` may be either a `Vector` or a `ComponentVector` from [ComponentArrays.jl](https://github.com/SciML/ComponentArrays.jl).
+Fides also requires a gradient function, and optionally a Hessian function.
 In this example, for convenience we compute both via automatic differentiation using [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl):

 ```@example 1
 using ForwardDiff